RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+Followed up with using some of my sweet tea from Gold Peak, to down my vitamin c/d.
+And now I'm working on my first water, which is about 3/4 done now.
+Break time before I do some more code design.

 ## #4

 I followed up the stairs with a new type of apple that Jess got me... not sure